johanseaxis/acap-native-sdk-examples/object-detection/README.md

 outputTensors = larodCreateModelOutputs(model, &numOutputs, &error);
 ```

-The `larodSetTensorFd` method then map each tensor to the corresponding file descriptor to allow IO.
+The `larodSetTensorFd` method then maps each tensor to the corresponding file descriptor to allow IO.

 ```c
 larodSetTensorFd(inputTensors[0], larodInputFd, &error);